I’m glad you found your way here.

 I’ve been helping executives, teams, and mediators build alignment, forge better decisions, improve communication, and preserve or repair key relationships for 20+ years as a conflict resolution specialist and consultant.

-Clients worldwide seek me out to address friction that could impair teamwork and help them create the conditions for robust collaboration, resilient team relationships, and effective conflict resolution.
+Individuals, pairs, and groups seek me out to address friction that could impair teamwork, and help them create the conditions for robust collaboration, resilient team relationships, and effective conflict resolution.

 How can we talk out disagreements in ways that reinforce our most important relationships and lead to optimal decisions?